 Can you read any book you want to at the push of a button?
 Can you listen to any music ever recorded the moment you feel like it?
 Do you have instant access to any academic publication from around the world that you wish to consult?
 In the past, when copying and distributing information was expensive, asking such seemingly outrageous questions would not have made any sense.
 In the early days of writing, when books were copied by hand, they were rare, costly and subject to errors.
 Very few people had access to them.
 And even as recently as the last years of the 20th century, it typically took physically costly processes of production and distribution to get books, musical recordings and other items into people’s hands.

 Why are we spending money to make information less accessible?
 When information existed only in analog form, the cost of copying and distributing it allowed us to build an economy and a society that was based on information scarcity.
 A record label, for instance, had to recruit musical talent, record in expensive studios, market the music, and make and distribute physical records.
-Charging for them allowed the label to cover its costs and turn a profit.
+Charging for the records allowed the label to cover its costs and turn a profit.
 Now that individuals can make music on a laptop and distribute it for free, the fixed costs are dramatically lower and the marginal cost of each listen is zero.
 In this context, the business model of charging per record, per song or per listen, and the copyright protections required to sustain it, no longer make sense.
 Despite the ridiculous fight put up by the music industry, our listening is generally either free (meaning that it is ad-supported) or part of a subscription.
-In either case, the marginal cost of each listen is free.
+In either case, the marginal cost of each listen is zero.